bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab03_Image_Correction_and_Intensity_Measurements.md

 - Drag and drop pipeline 1 (`01_FFC.cppipe`) into the pipeline panel
 - Set where you want the output FFC images to be saved by clicking the `OutputSettings` button  <img src="images/lab03/OutputSettings.png" height="30px" />
 - Hit `Analyze Images` <img src="images/lab03/AnalyzeImages.png" height="30px" /> to have CellProfiler create FFC images for each of the 5 channels on 240 images of each.
-- Optional - open a second copy of CellProfiler so you can explore the pipeline while it runs.
+- Optional - explore the pipeline while it runs.
+  - It's fine to do it in the same copy that's running, but you can open a second copy if you're worried.
   - You can see here that we're subtracting an "offset", but since in this case we don't know what it is, we just set it to zero.
 But this is where you could put a measured offset if adapting this pipeline for your own use in the future.
 Remember to scale it 0-1 based on your bit depth!

 ```{note}